briceonk/news-os/devices/dmac3.md

 0x14c20000 0000000080103ff5 0000000080103ff6
 ```

 It also loads the `address` register with 0xd60.
-This will cause the DMAC to start mapping from virtual address 0xd60 to physical address 0x3ff5d60.
+This will cause the DMAC3 to start mapping from virtual address 0xd60 to physical address 0x3ff5d60.
 If the address register goes beyond 0xFFF, bit 12 will increment.
 This will increase the page number so the virtual address will be
 0x1000, and will cause the DMAC to use the next PTE (in this case, the next sequential page, 0x3ff6000).

-NetBSD splits the mapping RAM into two sections, one for each DMAC controller.
+NetBSD splits the mapping RAM into two sections, one for each DMAC3 controller.
 If the OS does not keep track, the DMACs
 could end up in a configuration that would cause them to overwrite each other's data.

 Another note: NetBSD mentions that the `pad2` section of the register is 10 bits.
 However, this might not be fully accurate.